yifan-hou/manipulation-workshop-2019/index.md

+## When and where
+Nov.
+8th
+Venue: TBD

 ## Introduction
 We are seeing a growing need of dexterity in robotic manipulation beyond grasping.
 Such dexterity is usually motivated by a creative use of contacts, where these contacts can come from robot hands, arms, or any objects and fixtures in the environment.
 An intelligent robot can manipulate an object or its own body by exploiting the geometric and force constraints offered through contacts.
 Such skillful use of contact interactions could  be crucial for realizing dexterous, reactive and robust robotic manipulation as well as mobile legged locomotion (self-manipulation).